codeesan/GroupMessage/README.md

 ##Get a twilio account [here](https://www.twilio.com)
 https://www.twilio.com/

 You'll need to charge up some time.
-I put up $20 and that was more than enough to play with until I was board.
+I put up $20 and that was more than enough to play with until I was bored.

 ##Required Stuffs
 sudo apt-get install python3